Click a title to watch the recording

 Inclusive Higher Education General Information

-An overview of supports available to students with intellectual disabilities at Arapahoe Community College, University of Northern Colorado, and University of Colorado Colorado Springs.
-Download Presentation Slides for Overview of Inclusive Higher Ed Presentation Slides
+IN!
+101 - Overview of Inclusive Higher Education in Colorado: An overview of supports available to students with intellectual disabilities at Arapahoe Community College, University of Northern Colorado, and University of Colorado Colorado Springs.
+Download IN!
+101 Presentation Slides for Fall 2022

 Student and Parent Panels